Frequently Asked Questions

 -

-Please take the cat to an emergency vet such as Route 66 Veterinary Emergency & Critical Care Center as a “Good Samaritan Drop Off” or contact Animal Welfare, or make a 311 report.
+Please take the cat to an emergency vet such as Route 66 Veterinary Emergency & Critical Care Center as a “Good Samaritan Drop Off,” contact Animal Welfare or call 311 to make a report.
+Sick and injured animals do not require an appointment at Animal Welfare.

 Route 66 Veterinary Emergency & Critical Care Center